Health & Safety

 Pregnant students should contact the Health & Safety Office for a confidential risk assessment to ensure the safety and well-being of both mother and unborn child (in particular, if working with radiation, chemical or biological agents).

-Students with disabilities (temporary/permanent) should contact their Disability Office for a confidential assessment to determine if specific arrangements are required to ensure their health and safety while at college.
+Students with disabilities (temporary or permanent) should contact the Disability Office for a confidential assessment to determine if specific arrangements are required to ensure their health and safety while at the University.

-Smoking, including the use of an electronic cigarette or vaping pen, has been prohibited in all TU Dublin buildings and within the curtilage of all these buildings since 2011 except for designated smoking areas, which are clearly marked.
+Smoking, including the use of an electronic cigarette or vaping pen, has been prohibited in all University buildings and within the curtilage of all these buildings since 2011 except for designated smoking areas, which are clearly marked.